aspnetboilerplate/aspnetboilerplate/doc/WebSite/Module-System.md

         }
     }

-The Module definition class is responsible for registering it's classes via [dependency injection](Dependency-Injection.md), if needed (it can be done conventionally as shown above).
+The Module definition class is responsible for registering its classes via [dependency injection](Dependency-Injection.md), if needed (it can be done conventionally as shown above).
 It can also configure the application and other modules, add new features to the application, and so on...